Bereavement and grief

 Cruse Bereavement Care provides counselling and support, information, advice, education and training services.

-Marie Curie Hospice has a new service to support people experiencing loss and grief during the Covid pandemic and beyond.
-There is also a specialist terminal illness service.
+Marie Curie Hospice has a service to support people experiencing loss and grief.
+They also have a specialist terminal illness service.

 Age UK England has a helpful video which explains more about Talking Therapies and how they can help you

-St Oswald’s Hospice support children from the ages of 4 to 18 years to come to terms with grief and loss.
+St Oswald’s Hospice provides bereavement support to children and adults.
+Helping you to come to terms with your grief and loss.

 The Muslim Initiative is a community association based in Newcastle upon Tyne who offer bereavement and burial advice.